-From 12 September 2017 you can apply online on the Durham County Council school admissions website.
-You will also be able to access a copy of the guide for parents “Primary School Admissions in County Durham 2017/18” which will contain essential information that will help you in making your application.
+From September 2018 you can apply online on the Durham County Council school admissions website.
+You will also be able to access a copy of the guide for parents “Primary and Secondary Admission Guide 2019/20” which will contain essential information that will help you in making your application.

 If you require any further information or support with admissions please contact school.